Rising uncertainty amid tariff threats―what does it mean for Canadian investors?

 Supply chains: state of interdependence

 It’s common knowledge that the two nations have highly integrated supply chains.
-Infrastructure that connects both countries have been built over decades, linking industries such as automotive, aerospace, and technology.
+Infrastructure that connects both countries has been built over decades, linking industries such as automotive, aerospace, and technology.
 Parts and materials often cross the border multiple times during the manufacturing process.
-In 2023, a hefty 72%2 of U.S. freight with Canada was transported by land—the old-fashioned way using truck and rail.
+In 2023, a hefty 72% of U.S. freight with Canada was transported by land—the old-fashioned way using truck and rail.
 The extent to which the two economies are dependent on it was laid bare last August when a labour dispute led two rail companies to shut down freight traffic on Canada’s two largest railways.
 Cue numerous headlines on how the shutdown would roil North American supply chains and inflict damages to both the U.S. and Canadian economy.

 Canada-United States: the best of friends and the closest of allies